Chad national football team

 The Chad national football team (منتخب تشاد لكرة القدم, Équipe du Tchad de football), nicknamed Les Sao (ساو), represents Chad in international football and is controlled by the Chadian Football Federation, the governing body for football in the country.
 The team has never qualified for the World Cup finals or Africa Cup of Nations.
 Home matches are played at the Maréchal Idriss Déby Itno Olympic Stadium.
 In April 2021, FIFA banned the Chad national football team from participating in global football over the Chadian government's interference with the Chadian Football Federation.
+However, the ban has since been rescinded.

 History

 The Chadian Football Federation was founded in 1962 and became affiliated to FIFA and CAF in 1988.

 Chad's national football team did not play a big role in world football until the 1990s.
 They did not enter any qualifiers for Continental or World Cups until the early 1990s when they played their first qualifying matches for the 1992 Africa Cup of Nations, hosted by Senegal.
 Until then, they played mostly friendly matches and minor cups, mostly with African teams.

 The national team had a difficult start − the first match they ever played was in the L'Amitié Tournament, which took place in Senegal in 1963, and it was a 2–1 defeat to Liberia.
 Soon after, they suffered a 6–2 loss to Dahomey (now Benin).

 The Chad national football team never qualified for either the Africa Cup of Nations or the World Cup.
 Their first participation in the World Cup qualifiers was in 2000 when they were eliminated in the first round by Liberia, losing 0–1 at home, and playing 0–0 away.
 They were coached by Marcel Mao.
 Their next attempt was in 2003, under Yann Djim, but they were eliminated by Angola.
 They won their first home game when Francis Oumar Belonga scored a hat trick, 3–1.
 They lost their away match 2–0, and went no further.
 The qualifiers for the 2010 World Cup brought more matches because they played in a group phase together with Mali, Sudan and Congo.
 They finished at the bottom of the group, with six points (two wins and four losses).

 In the qualifying competition for the 2014 World Cup, Chad faced Tanzania in a first-round playoff.
 Tanzania advanced despite shockingly losing 1–0 at home at Dar es Salaam's National Stadium.
 The Taifa Stars were tipped for an emphatic victory over the visitors, having won the first-leg 2–1 in N'Djamena.
 Chad stunned the home side three minutes after the break when Mahamat Ahmat Labo struck to silence the home crowd.
 But Tanzania managed to progress to the next round thanks to the away goals rule as they were tied 2–2 on aggregate.